 Another challenge involves the effect of the enclosure on antenna sensitivity.
 Many times, the plastic used for an enclosure will have a higher dielectric constant than air.
 The lack of sufficient clearance between the antenna and the enclosure causes the antenna to see a higher effective dielectric constant.
 As a result, the electrical length of the antenna increases and the resonant frequency decreases.
 Design teams should always verify the performance of the antenna matching network with the final plastic enclosure in place and the product installed in a typical use scenario.

-The use of high speed circuits within electronic products that utilize PCB antennas increases the risk for electromagnetic interference and radiated emissions.
+The use of high-speed circuits within electronic products that utilize PCB antennas increases the risk of electromagnetic interference and radiated emissions.
 Simultaneous Switching Noise (SSN) caused by the downscaling of integrated circuits and the increased clock frequencies of microprocessors results in self-jamming—or the introduction of signals that negatively affect the signal-to-noise ratio and distort the signal transmitted by an antenna.
 In the same way, the antenna can cause self-jamming along its transmission lines and degrade signals throughout the PCB.

 Analysis and simulation are only parts of the design process

-Altium Designer provides the Schematic Editor, the PCB Editor and signal integrity analysis tools for controlling and matching impedances needed for consistent PCB antenna performance.
+Altium Designer provides the Schematic Editor, the PCB Editor, and signal integrity analysis tools for controlling and matching impedances needed for consistent PCB antenna performance.
 The Schematic Editor and PCB Editor ensure that impedance matching occurs from the output pin to the target input pin.
-In addition, the Editors suggest the addition of termination components to achieve matching throughout the circuit and decoupling capacitors or materials used to prevent the mutual coupling between antennas.
-Design teams can find the correct components for supporting the PCB antenna design through database libraries or the Altium Vault.
+In addition, the Editors suggest the addition of termination components to achieve matching throughout the circuit and decoupling capacitors or materials used to prevent the mutual coupling between PCB antennas.
+Teams can find the correct components for supporting something like a BLE antenna design through database libraries or the Altium Vault.

-Signal Integrity Analysis tools in Altium Designer identifies any nets that could have unacceptable levels of reflection.
+Signal Integrity Analysis tools in Altium Designer identify any nets that could have unacceptable levels of reflection.
 The tools also predict potential levels of signal reflection and crosstalk while providing a what-if analysis of potential termination components.
-The combination of the Editors, Design Rules, and Active Route ensure that the correct routing path for the signal occurs and that an unbroken path for the return current exists under the signal route.
-With these techniques, Altium Designer prevents EMI and provides the best design for optimal antenna performance.
+The combination of the Editors, Design Rules, and Active Route ensures that the correct routing path for the signal occurs and that an unbroken path for the return current exists under the signal route.
+With these techniques, Altium Designer prevents EMI and provides the best design for optimal PCB antenna design performance.